FreeRangeLobster/Fishtank/README.md

 ## Description

-My name is Juan and I am a proud fish tank owner.
-I am, however, also an engineer, and especially quite a lazy one.
+My name is Juan and I have a 120liter fish tank.
+I am, however, also an engineer, the lazy type.
 Fish tanks require quite a lot of work, which includes air pumps, lights, heating and water filtering.
 As an engineer, I have asked myself: how could I make the fish tank control easier?
 This is how I got to the idea of an automated fish tank control, which can be operated remotely via a mobile phone app.

 This project uses a Raspberry Pi model B as a main controller.
 The raspberry Pi is the bridge between the mobile-friendly web application and the fish tank.
 The development at the moment allows to activate lights, water filter and the air pump.
 Version 2 of the project allows to control more elements, such as temperature sensor, a Co2 dispenser, LED lights and a pH sensor.